Phishing and Pharming: Are You and Your Customers at Risk?

 2. Can Affect a Greater Number of People

 These “domain spoofing” attacks are increasing, in part because fraudsters are looking for new ways to collect sensitive personal data from Internet users who are learning how to avoid phishing attacks.
-In 2017, a pharming attack hit more than 50 financial institutions and its customers in the United States, Europe and Asia-Pacific.
+One pharming attack hit more than 50 financial institutions and their customers in the United States, Europe and Asia-Pacific.
 Before it was stopped, the attack infected more than 3,000 computers in just three days.

 But it’s not just large companies that are vulnerable.
 Drive-by hackers can even change the DNS setting on a customer’s insecure home router, allowing for the redirect to fraudulent websites.

-How Merchants and Customers Can Help Prevent These Attacks
+How Businesses and Customers Can Help Prevent These Attacks

-One way to help reduce the risk of attacks is for merchants to assure customers that they’d never send any electronic communication that asks for personal data — and for customers to notify merchants if they receive any suspicious communication.
+One way to help reduce the risk of attacks is for businesses to assure customers that they’d never send any electronic communication that asks for personal data — and for customers to notify businesses if they receive any suspicious communication.

 1. Avoid clicking on any links in an email; instead, open a new browser window and type the company’s web address.